D-Star-AI/dsRAG/docs/concepts/vlm.md

 ## Element Types

-The VLM identifies several types of elements in the document:
+The VLM is prompted to categorize page content into the following element types:

 Text Elements:

 - NarrativeText: Main text content including paragraphs, lists, and titles
 - Header: Page header content (typically at top of page)
 - Footnote: References or notes at bottom of content
 - Footer: Page footer content (at very bottom of page)

 Visual Elements:

 - Figure: Charts, graphs, and diagrams with associated titles and legends
 - Image: Photos, illustrations, and other visual content
 - Table: Tabular data arrangements with titles and captions